blahajr/pishock-SB/readme.md

 Once the repo is cloned, navigate into the project folder:

-`cd pi-sb` or `mvdir
+`cd pishock-sb`

-This will change the current directory to the `pi-sb` folder, where the files are located.
+This will change the current directory to the `pishock-sb` folder, where the files are located.

 ## Step 3: Virtual Environment